FartLabs/fartlabs.org/blog/hackathon.md

 ## Project submission

-Therse are the accolades we have planned for the top projects:
+These are the accolades we have planned for the top projects:

 - **Best Use of AI**: Build something smart and innovative using artificial intelligence.